ibrahimsaggaf/scRCL-G/README.md

  --y [the full path to file y (i.e. cell types annotations)]\
  --name [the dataset name]\
  --eval [the evaluation approach.
 Please enter one of the following options: distributions or centroids]\
  --method [the method name.
-Please enter one of the following methods: Sup-GsRCL, Sup-RGMRCL-5000, Self-GsRCL, or Self-RGMRCL-3000]\
+Please enter one of the following methods: AF-RCL, Sup-GsRCL, Sup-RGMRCL-5000, Self-GsRCL, or Self-RGMRCL-3000]\
  --metric [the evaluation metric used for model selection.
 Please enter one of the following metrics: ari or nmi]\
  --train_size 0.8\
  --cv 5\